 You can also use Firefox's built-in tracking protection instead of using uBlock.

 The Tor browser is the best browser you can use to browse the internet anonymously.
 It connects through the Tor network, which is more private than a normal connection because nobody can see your IP address.
 Keep in mind that this doesn't stop ISPs from seeing that you're using Tor, but they won't know what you're doing on it.

 In order for Tor to work properly, you will need to change some of your browsing habits.
-Don't change any settings or install any add-ons (such as Adblock Plus).
+Don't change any settings or install any add-ons, such as Adblock Plus.
 Don't browse in fullscreen or adjust the window size.
-Doing any of this will distinguish you from other Tor users and will make it easier for sites to track you.
-Also, don't login to any social media accounts or use your real name.
-By logging into your TheTopTens (assuming you already used it on a different browser) account on Tor, you're basically ruining the whole point of complete privacy, since admin can use what he already knows about you (such as your IP) to profile you.
+Doing any of this will distinguish you from other Tor users and make it easier for sites to track you.
+Also, don't log in to any social media accounts or use your real name.
+By logging into your TheTopTens account on Tor (assuming you've already used it on a different browser), you're essentially undermining the whole point of complete privacy.
+Admin can use what they already know about you, such as your IP, to profile you.

-Ungoogled Chromium is essentially just Google Chrome, but without the Google spyware.
+Ungoogled Chromium is essentially just Google Chrome but without the Google spyware.
 It's probably the best choice for privacy if you're willing to compile it.
-Otherwise, you should use Iridium instead. - shadomatrix
+Otherwise, you should use Iridium instead.

-Best Browser.
-Deserves to be higher and more higher.
+Best browser.
+Deserves to be higher and even higher.

-It's fully open source and doesn't have any spyware, but it also doesn't have as many privacy features as some other browsers such as Tor and Firefox. - shadomatrix
+It's fully open-source and doesn't have any spyware.
+However, it also doesn't have as many privacy features as some other browsers, such as Tor and Firefox.

 Waterfox is a fork of Firefox that maintains support for legacy extensions that were removed in Firefox Quantum.
-I wouldn't recommend using this browser since it has some spyware and is less supported and slower to update than Firefox, but it's better than using Chrome. - shadomatrix
+I wouldn't recommend using this browser since it contains some spyware and is less supported and slower to update than Firefox.
+However, it's better than using Chrome.